Playground is designed to check the validity of data and expressions you built.

 If needed, replace some parts of the function with Salesforce fields, other function types, or data.

-If Global Variables are defined, you can simply write them down in the Expression section and click Evaluate Expression or press Ctrl+Enter.
-The value from the variable will appear in the Result section.
+If Global Variables are defined, you can simply write them down in the "Expression" section and click Evaluate Expression or press Ctrl+Enter.
+The value from the variable appears in the "Result" section.

 The last section to describe is called Result.
 It represents the result of the expression you've built and evaluated.